Interesting Courses You Might Take When Earning Your PhD in Forensic Psychology

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.

-The PhD in Industrial and Organizational Psychology is not a licensure program and does not prepare an individual to become a licensed psychology professional.
+The PhD in Forensic Psychology is not a licensure program and does not prepare an individual to become a licensed psychology professional.